 3/4 inch poly tube, laid out to water both sides of the trellis. the poly easily adapts from drip to spray depending on needs.

-Caring for and growing a ring garden is simple and rewarding.
-Daily watering is a necessity.
-Unless watering is on a timer, this will require monitoring and daily attention.
-Watering systems can be as simple as a hose or as complex as a timed automatic irrigation system.
-A middle of the road approach would be to install a simple drip irrigation hose (as described in installation procedure).
-Other maintenance requirements include weeding, which is minimized greatly by mulching, and observation of plants for distress.
-Tomatoes should be tied to the trellis as they grow to provide extra support and prevent the plant from breaking under the weight of its fruit
+caring for and growing a ring garden is simple and rewarding. for and growing a ring garden> daily watering> unless watering is on a timer, this will require monitoring and daily attention. watering systems can be as simple as a hose or as complex as a timed automatic irrigation system. a middle of the road approach would be to install a simple drip> other maintenance requirements include weeding, which is minimized greatly by mulching, and observation of plants for distress. tomatoes should be tied to the trellis as they grow to provide extra support and prevent the plant from breaking under the weight of its fruit